Knowledge base

 B. its URL

-By default it takes the name of the channel but you can edit it using tiny letters, numbers, dots, dashes and underscores - which can then also be modified.
+By default, it takes the name of the channel, but you can modify it using lowercase letters, numbers, periods, hyphens, and underscores - it can also be modified later.

 D. its description

 The description specifies how this channel should be used.
-This text appears in the channel list in the "More..." menu and gives users an indication of whether to join the channel or not.
+This text appears in the list of channels in the "More..." menu and gives users an indication of whether they should join the channel or not.

-Once the channel is created, you can still set:
+Once the channel is created, you can also set:

 E. a header

-PUBLICS channels increase transparency.
-All users can see and reach a public channel, making sure that everyone involved in a project, theme or team has access to the same information.
+PUBLIC channels increase transparency.
+All users can see and join a public channel, ensuring that all individuals involved in a project, topic, or team have access to the same information.

-PRIVES channels allow you to restrict sensitive content to users of your choice.
-Only an existing member can invite another user into a private channel.
-There are also differences in archiving/deletion management (see below).
+Private channels allow you to restrict sensitive content to users of your choice.
+Only an existing member can invite another user to a private channel.
+There are also differences in the management of archiving/deletion (read more below).

 Convert a public channel to a private channel

-To transform a public channel into a private channel:
+To convert a Public channel to a Private channel:

-- From the kChat Web app (online service) kchat.infomaniak.com), click on the Public channel in the left side menu.
+- From the Web app kChat (online service kchat.infomaniak.com), click on the Public channel in the left sidebar.

-- Then click on the chevron on the title of the channel at the top of the discussion.
+- Then click on the chevron on the channel title at the top of the discussion.

 - Choose Convert: